As part of the RIIO price controls we introduced the Electricity Network Innovation Competition (NIC).

 If funded, this project will trial how different types of distributed energy resources (DERs) can provide Black Start services and local restoration.
 The proposed project will build on existing research in GB and internationally, and investigate if DERs are a viable solution to provide Black Start services, and how to coordinate stakeholders to best manage restoration efforts.
 The project aims to provide a commercial and regulatory framework for how Black Start services from DERs can be purchased and regulated.

-The following projects are not eligible to proceed to the NIC full submission and be considered for funding:
+The following projects were submitted to the Initial Screening Process but were not eligible to proceed to the Full Submission stage and be considered for funding: